NCSMA’s Fellowship Program

 N.C. journalism teachers and media advisers can qualify for free in-state tuition, lodging and books through this program.
 The fellowships, awarded on a first-come, first-served basis, are valued at $1,230 per person.

-Note: The 2019 summer session course offered will be MEJO 490: Teaching Broadcast Journalism in the Secondary School.
+Note: The 2020 summer session course offered will be MEJO 490: Teaching Online News in the Secondary School.
 Priority deadline for applications is April 1.
-Course dates are July 7 to 13.
+Course dates are July 5 to 11.

 We are happy to post information on open positions for North Carolina journalism educators here.